Rechidesigns/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically
 And hidden files (starting with .)

-Task 6 completed, Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Task 6 completed, Create a script that creates a directory named my_first_directory in the /tmp/ directory

+Task 7 completed, Move the file betty from /tmp/ to /tmp/my_first_directory.